NabidAlam/NabidAlam/README.md

 <img align="right" alt="Coding" width="400" src="https://i0.wp.com/aditya-bhattacharya.net/wp-content/uploads/2021/09/D3S_day5.gif?fit=800%2C600&ssl=1">

 <h1 align="center">Hi, I'm Md Shahabub Alam</h1>
-<p align="left">Versatile Data Scientist adept at uncovering insights from intricate data through advanced analytics and machine learning.
-Demonstrated success in steering data-driven decisions.
-Eager to contribute valuable solutions to dynamic teams.
-Currently seeking a working student position or internship to further apply and enhance my skills.</p>
+<p align="left">A versatile Data Scientist with a passion for uncovering insights from complex data through advanced analytics and machine learning techniques.
+Possess a strong academic background and practical experience in applying data-driven solutions to real-world problems.
+Proficient in various programming languages, machine learning tools, and data analysis tools, enabling the handling of diverse data sets and extracting meaningful information.
+Familiar with Agile methodologies and have a keen interest in staying up-to-date with the latest advancements in the field of data science.
+With strong analytical skills, problem-solving abilities, and collaborative spirit, a valuable asset to any team seeking to leverage the power of data.</p>

 - 👨‍💻 All of my projects are available at [https://github.com/NabidAlam](https://github.com/NabidAlam)